-Krilogy Financial LLC grew its stake in Acacia Research Co.
-(NASDAQ:ACTG - Free Report) by 11.6% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 1,158,024 shares of the business services provider's stock after buying an additional 120,024 shares during the period.
-Krilogy Financial LLC owned approximately 1.21% of Acacia Research worth $3,706,000 at the end of the most recent reporting period.
+Krilogy Financial LLC grew its stake in Acacia Research Corporation (NASDAQ:ACTG - Free Report) by 11.6% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 1,158,024 shares of the business services provider's stock after acquiring an additional 120,024 shares during the period.
+Krilogy Financial LLC owned 1.21% of Acacia Research worth $3,706,000 at the end of the most recent reporting period.

 Wall Street Analysts Forecast Growth

-Separately, Wall Street Zen cut shares of Acacia Research from a "buy" rating to a "hold" rating in a research report on Saturday, June 7th.
+Separately, Wall Street Zen lowered Acacia Research from a "buy" rating to a "hold" rating in a report on Saturday, June 7th.

-In other news, Director Isaac T. Kohlberg sold 16,000 shares of the stock in a transaction dated Wednesday, June 11th.
-The shares were sold at an average price of $3.84, for a total transaction of $61,440.00.
-Following the completion of the sale, the director now directly owns 85,446 shares in the company, valued at approximately $328,112.64.
-This represents a 15.77% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Company insiders own 1.65% of the company's stock.
+In related news, Director Isaac T. Kohlberg sold 16,000 shares of the business's stock in a transaction on Wednesday, June 11th.
+The stock was sold at an average price of $3.84, for a total transaction of $61,440.00.
+Following the transaction, the director now directly owns 85,446 shares in the company, valued at $328,112.64.
+The trade was a 15.77% decrease in their position.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+1.65% of the stock is currently owned by company insiders.

 (